localstack/snowflake-docs/content/en/user-guide/user-defined-functions/index.md

 ### Create a JavaScript UDF

-You can create a Node.js UDF using the `CREATE FUNCTION` statement.
-The following example creates a Node.js UDF that takes a number and adds 5 to it.
+You can create a JavaScript UDF using the `CREATE FUNCTION` statement.
+The following example creates a JavaScript UDF that receives a number as input and adds 5 to it.

 ```sql
 CREATE OR REPLACE FUNCTION add5(n double)